meet jake NeedhaM

 ever heard of.'

 -- Hong Kong Magazine

 Once upon a time, I was a screen and television writer, but then I started writing crime novels when I realized I really didn’t like movies and television all that much.
-Since then, I've published eleven books.
+Since then, I've published twelve books.

 Here's where we live for a good part of every year.

 And these are the people we live there with.

 So what else would you like to know?

 I was born in Texas, graduated from Rice University and the Georgetown University Law Center, and was subsequently admitted to the bar in Washington DC, New York, and Texas.
 After that, I practiced international law and eventually ended up living and working outside the United States for nearly thirty years.